roysaurabh1308/IIITNR-Attendance-System-Web-Version/README.md

 </p>

 ## About
-Student Attendance Portal is another project of attendance management system.This app will help the student to get information about the current status of their Attendace ,anytime they want.This is important for university students because of minimum 75 % attendance criteria.
+Student Attendance Portal is another project of attendance management system.This web-app will help the student to get information about the current status of their Attendace ,anytime they want.This is important for university students because of minimum 75 % attendance criteria.

 ## Features
 - Realtime-synchronization with database.
 - notification if attendace below threshold.
 - can see all attendance details anytime they want.
+- Autogenerate the **Excel Sheet** corresponding to the attendance record of the students.

 ## Security
 - Login details and device id verification to avoid fraud and Spamming.